-One-to-one contact: We work directly with international VC`s, pharma representatives and BD`s, presenting the different members and the cluster´s common pipeline within oncology.
-This we do through an extensive, exclusive network built up over the years.
+One-to-one contact: We work directly with international VC’s, pharma representatives and BD’s, presenting the different members and the cluster’s common pipeline within oncology.
+We do this through an extensive, exclusive network built up over the years.
 We also offer tailored scouting events for pharma and licensing people upon request, and have hosted several visits over the years.

 Meeting places – international and national: Oslo Cancer Cluster team up with other clusters internationally, and host conferences where our members may present and do partnering with key oncology players.
 Our signature event in Europe; the European Cancer Cluster Partnering event is set up in collaboration with our French sister-cluster Cancer-Bio-Santé and arranged every autumn since 2008.

 Oslo Cancer Cluster has also sponsored several international conferences such as EPIC and AngloNordic in London, giving our members the chance to present and do partnering with international key investors and licensing people through the sponsoring deal.

 In the US we have developed the International Cancer Cluster Showcase in close collaboration with several US-clusters, focusing on showcasing emerging companies for the BIO-audience, at an exclusive one-day-prior to BIO event.